gcallah/MiscWriting/Empire/empire.md

-And contra the charge of amorality, the realist view of the current American situation takes morality much *more* seriously than does the morally kitsch notion that we are really, in our hearts, just James Stewart trying to make his hometown better, but a Jimmy who accidentally found himself establishing military bases in 80 or 90 countries.
+And contra the charge of amorality, the realist view of the current American situation takes morality much *more* seriously than does the morally kitsch notion that we are really, in our hearts, just James Stewart trying to make his hometown better, but Jimmy accidentally found himself establishing military bases in 80 or 90 countries.
 The realist view *is* moral, in that it prudentially acknowledges that the American empire can plausibly achieve one large moral purpose: to bring a halt to the "war of all against all" within its borders.
 However, should it instead (as it often does at present) strive to